Covered & noncovered shares

 In addition, for covered shares, the information you report in column (e) of Form 8949 must match what we send to the IRS on Form 1099-B. We aren't required to make certain adjustments that are necessary for your tax return.
 For example, we don't adjust basis for wash sales when the purchase or sale is in another account or for taxes paid on gifts.
 Pay close attention to the IRS instructions for Schedule D and Form 8949.

-For noncovered shares, Vanguard only has average cost information, so you're responsible for your recordkeeping if you used another method.
+For noncovered shares, Vanguard only has average cost information for mutual funds, so you're responsible for your recordkeeping if you used another method.

-To determine if a bond you hold is covered or noncovered, follow these steps:
+To determine if an investment you hold is covered or noncovered, follow these steps: